How Do Worms Reproduce - Everything to Know About the Prolific Red Wiggler Breeding Process (with Photos!)

 Red wigglers and compost worms are prolific breeders and under the right conditions can double their population size every 3-4 months through mating.
 This means that over the course of a single year 1,000 earthworms (around 1lb) can reproduce to a size of 12,000 to 16,000 worms!

 So how do earthworms mate and reproduce babies?
-Do they reproduce by laying eggs?
+Do earthworms lay eggs?
 Is there a mother and a father for each baby worm?
 Or does a single worm do all the work by itself?

 Let’s dive in for a closer look at the wonderful (and active!) sex life of earthworms.